praveek/launch.en/help/launch-reference/managing-resources/rules.md

 You can use `document.write` within your custom scripts regardless of the events configured for the rule.

 You can order different custom code types among each other.
-For example, you can now have a JavaScript custom code action, then an HTML custom code action, then a JavaScript custom code action.
-Launch ensures that they are executed in that order.
+For example, you can now have a JavaScript custom code action, then an HTML custom code action, then a JavaScript custom code action. [!DNL Launch] ensures that they are executed in that order.

 ### Rules with page bottom or page top event

-* **Javascript:** The JavaScript is embedded in the main Launch library.
+* **Javascript:** The JavaScript is embedded in the main [!DNL Launch] library.
 The custom script is wrapped in a script tag and written to the document using `document.write`.
 If the rule has multiple custom scripts, they're written in order.
 * **HTML:** The HTML is embedded in the main Launch library. `document.write` is used to write the HTML to the document.
 If the rule has multiple custom scripts, they're written in order.

 ### Rules with any other event